dcunited001/dcunited001.github.io/_posts/2016-05-18-im-not-religious-im-spiritual.md

 informs their action with empathy and awareness just wouldn't break those rules.

 - acting as though you literally are the other person
   - if we are all one, then this is true

+- this is really the most important aspect
+  - almost everything else could be dropped or redefined
+  - also, one has to decide on:
+    - relative or absolute morality
+    - relativism and/or utilitarianism vs. pragmatic expression of philosophy
+    - each has their dangers

 ### The Unknown